adamk72/consulting_website/blog/2024-09-25-learning-haskell-notes.md

 Guards can replace if/then/else statements.

-<L t="rule"/> But importantly, guards are not the same as pattern matches.
+<L t="rule"/> Importantly, guards are not the same as pattern matches.
 Pattern matches can destructure data types; guards cannot.
 Pattern matches bind identifiers inside their scope; guards do not.

 Type signatures look like this: